 Does the Draw Offer Value?

 Landing one winner every four might sound like a good strike rate or it might sound like a shocking one.
-If you are trying to find winners at a race meeting packed with big-field handicaps, chances are such a strike rate would yield a handsome profit.
+If you are trying to find winners at a race meeting packed with big-field handicaps, chances are such a strike rate would serve you very well.
 In contrast, if you are backing BTTS, where the odds are typically close to evens, such a hit rate would leave you firmly in the red.

-Put another way, losing three out of four bets is no good if the odds for each wager are around evens, but if they are more like 8/1 or 10/1 then you are clearly finding bets that represent excellent value (and can we have your tips please?).
-So what odds would you need to be using to turn a profit from backing the draw?
+Put another way, losing three out of four bets is no good if the odds for each wager are around evens, but if they are more like 8/1 or 10/1 then you are clearly finding bets that represent excellent value.

 For the sake of this example, let us say that 25% of games end with the spoils shared.
-In such a scenario the average odds for the draw would need to be above 3/1 in order for you to realise a profit.
+In such a scenario the average odds for the draw would need to be above 3/1 in order for you to come out on top.
 If you made bets at exactly 3/1, you would break even, whilst odds any lower than that figure would see you make a loss.

 A very simple, yet entirely flawed, analysis, therefore, might suggest that if you can back the draw at odds of more than 3/1 it is indeed a good bet.
 However, that would be like saying that if the home team win 50% of their games, backing Accrington Stanley at home against Man City would be good value if the odds were over evens.